-The alias to assign to the created certification path validation policy.

-• Parameters - [tas:CertPathValidationParameters]

-The parameters of the certification path validation policy to be created.

-TrustAnchor - unbounded [tas:TrustAnchor]

-The trust anchors of the certification path validation policy to be created.

-anyParameters - optional [xs:any]
+- Alias optional [xs:string] The alias to assign to the created certification path validation policy. - Parameters [tas:CertPathValidationParameters] The parameters of the certification path validation policy to be created. - TrustAnchor unbounded [tas:TrustAnchor] The trust anchors of the certification path validation policy to be created. - anyParameters optional [xs:any]

-The ID of the created certification path validation policy.
+• CertPathValidationPolicyID - [tas:CertPathValidationPolicyID] The ID of the created certification path validation policy.

-env:Receiver - ter:Action - ter:MaximumNumberOfCertPathValidationPoliciesReached

-The device does not have enough storage to store the certification path validation policy to be created.

-• env:Sender - ter:InvalidArgVal - ter:CertPathValidationParameters

-The specified certification path validation parameters are invalid.
+- env:Receiver ter:Action ter:MaximumNumberOfCertPathValidationPoliciesReached The device does not have enough storage to store the certification path validation policy to be created. - env:Sender ter:InvalidArgVal ter:CertificateID No certificate is stored under the requested CertificateID. - env:Sender ter:InvalidArgVal ter:CertPathValidationParameters The specified certification path validation parameters are invalid.